kalin-mv/crud-reactjs-redux/Readme.md

 * [ExpressJS](http://expressjs.com)
 * [Tailwind CSS](https://tailwindcss.com)

-The demo project is deployed on [ZEIT](https://zeit.co) cloud and you can play with it here: https://crud-reactjs-redux-ubegrtqsrs.now.sh
+The demo project runs on [ZEIT](https://zeit.co) cloud and you can play with it here: https://crud-reactjs-redux-ubegrtqsrs.now.sh